metaDMG-dev/metaDMG-core/README.md

 #### CLI options:

 - `--output`: Mandatory output path.
-- `--results_dir`: Direct path to the results directory.
+- `--results`: Direct path to the results directory.

-Note that neither the config-file nor `--results_dir` have to be specified (in which just the default `config.yaml` is used), however, both cannot be set at the same time.
+Note that neither the config-file nor `--results` have to be specified (in which just the default `config.yaml` is used), however, both cannot be set at the same time.